Top Five Must-Have Educational Games Every Homeschool Needs

 Number Three: Our Top Picks For Geography Games

-As much as we love Scrambled States, we do have another game that finds its way to the game table at least once a month.
-10 Days in the USA.
+As much as we love The Scrambled States, we do have another game that finds its way to the game table at least once a month – Continent Race.
 This game is a blast!
 As you travel around the country you learn all about our great states!
 This one is fun and T never gets bored with it!

 Number Two: Top Picks for Engineering and STEM Games

 We love K’NEX and we can’t get over it.
 These may not technically be games but we play with them on Friday’s and completing each experiment feels like hitting the finish line.
 We started using these sets back in third grade and we still love building with them four years later.
 There are countless sets up in our homeschool room but if you are just starting with these we recommend the Gears Building Set.
 That was the one we started with and it got us hooked!
-As I write this he is currently working on and loving the K’NEX K-Force Flash Fire Motorized Blaster Building Set.
+As I write this he is currently working on and loving the K-Force Barracuda Rotoshot Blaster Building Set

 Number One: Top Pick for Educational Math Game